 Broward County is a vibrant place for citizens to work and play and has a population of nearly two million people.
-With all the activity, it’s not surprising that our personal injury lawyers have seen many of our citizens get hurt because of the carelessness of others.
+With all the activity, it’s not surprising that our personal injury lawyers in Florida have seen many of our citizens get hurt because of the carelessness of others.

 Even though it’s a lively and diverse area, there are sometimes dangers like boating accidents, drunk drivers, and property owners who don’t take care of their buildings.